Rochester And Upstate New York Criminal Defense Attorney

 The best way to avoid becoming one of the “criminals” that the state wants to stop from owning a gun is to take all criminal charges seriously.
 You can rely on attorney Adam Willman to protect your rights – including your right to bear arms by pursuing a dismissal of the charges you face or, when necessary, negotiating an outcome that does not result in you losing your right to own a gun.

-Our Gun Charges Defense Practice
+Gun Charges Defense Practice

-We defend against a wide range of felony and misdemeanor gun-related charges, including:
+The firm defends against a wide range of felony and misdemeanor gun-related charges, including:

 • Criminal possession of a firearm